Dayana Mendoza: Other appearances

 Together with Miss Universe 1969 Gloria Diaz, Mendoza was the goodwill ambassador of Venezuela-based technology firm Smartmatic to thank the Philippines for entrusting the company the success of their 2010 presidential elections.

-On June 3, 2012, Mendoza served as one of the panel of judges for the Miss USA 2012 competition.
+On 3 June 2012, Mendoza served as one of the panel of judges for the Miss USA 2012 competition.

-In March 2015, she appears in a commercial for a drink, along with Miss Universe 2012; Olivia Culpo of the United States and Miss Universe 2014; Paulina Vega from Colombia.
-The filming took place on the island of Bali in Indonesia.
+In March 2015, she appeared in a commercial for a drink, along with Miss Universe 2012; Olivia Culpo of the United States and Miss Universe 2014; Paulina Vega from Colombia.
+The filming took place on the island of Bali, Indonesia.

-On January 6, 2018, Mendoza returned to the Crown Convention Center in Nha Trang, Vietnam, where she was crowned Miss Universe 2008, as a judge on Miss Universe Vietnam 2017.
+On 6 January 2018, Mendoza returned to the Crown Convention Center in Nha Trang, Vietnam, where she had been crowned Miss Universe 2008, as a Miss Universe Vietnam 2017 judge.